simfoley/RecipeScraper/README.md

 ## Contribution and Possible Improvements

-Merge requests are welcome.
+Pull requests are welcome.
 If you find a website with recipe pages not supported by the library, you can add a new scraper.